uw-labs/proximo/README.md

 # Proximo
-Proximo is an interoperability framework for publish-subscribe queue queuing systems.
+Proximo is an interoperability framework for publish-subscribe queuing systems.

-It is an RPC based API definition, a collection of client libraries, and a server proxy implementation backed by a choice of popular queueing systems.
+It is an RPC based API definition, a collection of client libraries, and a server proxy implementation backed by a range of popular queueing systems.

-Currently under heavy development and not even remotely usable.
+Currently under heavy development.

+Supported backends

+* Apache Kafka
+* RabbitMQ (consume only currently)
+* In memory (non-durable for testing purposes)

 [protobuf definitions](proto/)